General Commencement Information (also reachable through go.wlu.edu/commencement-general-info)

 We designate the Lee Chapel Visitors lot on Jefferson Street and Washington Street from Lee Avenue to Nelson Street as Handicapped and Special Needs parking.
 These areas will be closed to all others.
 Please advise your families that this parking is available on a first-come, first-served basis, so they need to plan arrival times accordingly.
 We also will have a golf cart available to transport special-needs guests to the ceremonies from those areas.
 When these areas fill, guests may drop off their special-needs guests near the President's house on Washington Street and they can still be transported to the ceremony.

-Access to the Elrod University Commons or to the rain-plan site for law commencement or undergraduate Baccalaureate at Warner Center is handled through special underground parking arrangements.
-Under the rain-plan site for undergraduate Baccalaureate and Commencement, buses will be available to transport guests from the back-campus and parking deck, because on-street parking is limited in the vicinity of VMI's Cameron Hall.
+Access to the Elrod University Commons or to the rain-plan site for law commencement at Warner Center may be granted to individuals through the underground entrance.
+If undergraduate Baccalaureate or Commencement uses VMI's Cameron Hall for the rain site, buses will be available to transport guests from the back-campus and parking deck, because on-street parking is limited in the vicinity of VMI's Cameron Hall.
 To request assistance, please contact Ethan Kipnes, Director of Public Safety, by email (email@example.com) or phone (540-458-8427), or Maryanne Simurda, University Marshal, by e-mail (firstname.lastname@example.org) or phone (540-458-8897). [top]

-PHOTOGRAPHS AND VIDEOS: Class pictures are scheduled prior to Commencement at times and locations noted in the Schedule of Events.
-A "Class of 2014" banner will be set up on the Colonnade for individuals, families and other groups who may want a photo.
+Class pictures are scheduled prior to Commencement at times and locations noted in the Schedule of Events.
+A "Class of ..." banner will be set up on the Colonnade for individuals, families and other groups who may want a photo.
 There are a few spots near the line-up area and along the procession route which might be of interest as well. [top]

-The ceremonies are also streamed live to the Web from go.wlu.edu/commencementlive/.
-DVDs of the ceremony will feature the entire ceremony without commentary.
-DVDs will be available for $20.
-To reserve a copy of the DVD, please contact the the Office of Communications and Public Affairs, by e-mail at firstname.lastname@example.org or by phone at 540-458-8460. [top]
+The ceremonies are also streamed live to the Web or "smart" devices from go.wlu.edu/commencementlive/.
+This year, DVDs will not be availble for purchase, but an HD digital video of the ceremony will be availble for free download.
+Questions can be addressed to the Office of Communications and Public Affairs, by e-mail at firstname.lastname@example.org or by phone at 540-458-8954. [top]

-PRINTED PROGRAMS: A limited number of extra printed programs are available at the entrances to seating areas.
-An electronic version is available on this web site soon after each ceremony. [top]
+A limited number of extra printed programs are available at the entrances to seating areas. [top]

 In 1890, at the request of Leslie Lyle Campbell, Class of 1887, Professor W. G. Brown designed a white silk banner bearing the words Washington and Lee University embroidered in gold letters on a blue scroll.
 Below the scroll was a composite shield made up of heraldic elements from the coats-of-arms of the Washington family and the Lee family.
 The shield has survived the years, but the original banner has not.
 Before 1903, Professor Brown designed a full coat-of-arms with crest and motto.
 The black raven rising out of the golden ducal coronet comes from the Washington crest.
 The upper left quarter of the arms depicts an open book with an injunction from I Thessalonians to "test all things."
 The upper right quarter exhibits the arms of Washington of Sulgrave, and the lower left quarter the arms of Lee of Coton.
 The arms in the lower right quarter are those of Astley of Staffordshire, and signify a marriage between the Lee and the Astley families.
 The motto, non incautus futuri, based on a phrase from Horace’s Satires and translated "not unmindful of the future," comes from the Lee family arms.